jenkinsci/declarative-pipeline-migration-assistant-plugin/README.md

 #### Example Build Trigger conversion

-Here the commented code to convert the cron trigger.
+The following is an example with comments to convert the cron trigger using the API.
-This conversion modify the pipeline mode to add a trigger property via an utility method
+This conversion modifies the pipeline mode to add a trigger property via an utility method.

 ```
 @Extension